×

 It's about being able to hold together a complex reality – to be able to integrate.

-7. Hope – Avoid Cynicism and the Appetite for Chaos
+7. Hope: Overcome Cynicism and the Appetite for Chaos

 What is the antidote to such destructive cynicism?
 Naïve optimism and rosy view of the world is fragile and easily shattered by events.
 Hope, on the other hand, has a spiritual quality that is stronger and deeper.
 It is a life force that is "not of this world" and transcends the limitations of reality.
 It is relatively independent of life's ups and downs and is a source of strength even when the future looks bleak.